YueWu710/YueWu710.github.io/_pages/about.md

 I am a master's student in Quantitative and Systems Biology at Northwestern University, working in [Dr. Rosemary Braun's lab](https://sites.northwestern.edu/braunlab/research/).

 I have received training in both computational methods and molecular experiments.
-My current work focuses on using representation learning, gene regulatory network analysis, and control theory to study cell fate decisions from single-cell data.
-During my undergraduate studies at UC Santa Barbara, I worked in a wet lab on optogenetics and reprogramming-induced rejuvenation.

 I am interested in identifying causal drivers of cell fate transitions and precisely perturbing them to redirect cells toward desired states.

+Scroll down to see the display of my projects.

 A data-driven personal website